peterberbec/yourls-mailto/README.md

 # yourls-mailto
-Plugin for YOURLS (http://yourls.org) that implements a simple mailto: sharing
+Plugin for YOURLS (http://yourls.org) that implements a simple mailto: for the url list quick sharing

 Place in /user/plugins/mailto